 Weeds impact upon the biodiversity, productivity and amenity of the Southern Downs Region.
-Ongoing action is required from all land managers to meet their general biosecurity obligations the Southern Downs Regional Council Invasive Pests Strategic Plan 2021-2024 has been developed.
+In order for Council and land managers to meet their general biosecurity obligations the Southern Downs Regional Council Invasive Pests Strategic Plan 2021-2024 has been developed.

 State declared weeds

 The Queensland Biosecurity Act 2014 protects Queensland’s economy, biodiversity and people’s lifestyles from the threats posed by invasive pests and diseases.
 Under the Act, certain species of invasive plants are listed